Hole argument: Disputing the above version of Einstein's hole argument

 Einstein's derivation of the gravitational field equations was delayed because of the hole argument which he created in 1913.
 However the problem was not as given in the section above.
 By 1912, the time Einstein started what he called his "struggle with the meaning of the coordinates", he already knew to search for tensorial equations as these are unaffected by coordinate change.
 He had already found the form of the gravitational field (namely as a tetrad or frame field $e_{\mu}^I (x)$ or metric $g_{\mu \nu} (x)$), and the equations of motion of matter in a given gravitational field (which follow from maximizing the proper time given by $ds^2 = g_{\mu \nu} (x) d x^\mu d x^\nu$).
 It is evident that this is invariant under coordinate transformations.

 What disturbed him was a consequence of his principle of general covariance and arises from the following.
-General covariance states that the laws of physics should take the same mathematical form in all reference frames and hence all coordinate systems and so the differential equation that are the field equations of the gravitational field should take the same mathematical form in all coordinates systems.
+General covariance states that the laws of physics should take the same mathematical form in all reference frames (accelerating or not) and hence all coordinate systems, so the differential equations that are the field equations of the gravitational field should take the same mathematical form in all coordinates systems.
 In other words, given two coordinate systems, say $x$ coordinates and $y$ coordinates, one has exactly the same differential equation to solve in both, except in one the independent variable is $x$ and in the other the independent variable is $y$.
 This implies that as soon as one finds a metric function in the $x$ coordinate system that solves the field equations, one can simply write down the very same function but replace all the $x$'s with $y$'s, which solves the field equations in the $y$ coordinate system.
 As these two solutions have the same functional form but belong to different coordinate systems they impose different spacetime geometries.
 Note that this second solution is not related to the first through a coordinate transformation, but it is a solution nevertheless.
 Here is the problem that disturbed Einstein so much: if these coordinates systems differ only after $t=0$ there are then two solutions; they have the same initial conditions but they impose different geometries after $t=0$.
-On the basis of this observation Einstein spent three years searching for non-generally covariant field equations in a frantic race against Hilbert.
+On the basis of this observation, Einstein spent three years searching for non-generally covariant field equations in a frantic race against Hilbert.